nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Saving the data

-**InTrack** data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+**InTrack** data is saved in the hard disk automatically after any command that changes the data so there is no need for you to save manually.

 [Back to Table of Contents](#table-of-contents)